hashicorp/boundary/internal/adding-a-new-field-readme.md

 * Check the repository's Create function for the resource, since you may need to incorporate the new field here as well.

-## Add new fields to the API resource protobufs
+## Add new fields to the API/SDK resource protobufs
-Now that the repository supports the new field, you can move on to adding this new field to Boundary's API layer.
-The first step in the process is to add it to the API protobufs.
+Now that the repository supports the new field, you can move on to adding this new field to Boundary's API layer and the generated SDK.
+The first step in the process is to add it to the API/SDK protobufs.

 * API protobufs are under: `internal/proto/local/controller/api/resources`

 * Define a `custom_options.v1.mask_mapping` tag for the field which maps the API `this` field to the storage `that` field (yes, it's the opposite of how it's defined for a storage protobuf)

-* Define a `custom_options.v1.generate_sdk_option` tag
+* Define a `custom_options.v1.generate_sdk_option` tag for the SDK

-* Run `make proto` and `make api` after modifying API protobufs
+* Run `make proto` and `make api` after modifying the API/SDK protobufs

 ## Update the API handler service
 Now that the API protobufs have been updated, you can move on to adding this new field to the API service handler.